 Overview

-Mgahinga Gorilla National Park is situated in the corner of southwestern Uganda in Kisoro District.
-As its name suggests, it was created to protect the rare mountain gorillas that inhabit its dense forests, and it is also an important habitat for the endangered golden monkey.
+Mgahinga Gorilla National Park is located in southwestern Uganda, specifically in Kisoro District.
+As its name indicates, the park was established to protect the rare mountain gorillas that inhabit its dense forests.
+It is also a vital habitat for the endangered golden monkey.

-As well as being important for wildlife, the park also has a huge cultural significance, in particular for the indigenous Batwa pygmies.
-This tribe of hunter-gatherers was the forest’s “first people”, and their ancient knowledge of its secrets remains unrivalled.
+The park holds significant importance for wildlife and has profound cultural value, especially for the indigenous Batwa pygmies.
+This tribe of hunter-gatherers is considered the "first people" of the forest, and their ancient knowledge of its secrets remains unparalleled.

-Mgahinga boasts over 76 mammals which include elephants, giant forest hogs, bush pigs, and bush back.
-Buffalos, leopards, A bird checklist of over 180 species including the 14 endemic Albertine rift notably the Kivu ground thrush and turaco.
+Mgahinga is home to over 76 species of mammals, including elephants, giant forest hogs, bush pigs, and buffalo.
+The park also hosts leopards and has a bird checklist of over 180 species, which includes 14 endemics from the Albertine Rift, notably the Kivu ground thrush and turaco.

 1 Day Available on request Nkanda, Uganda